serpent-os/onboarding/README.md

 **NB:** Remember to _source_ ('activate') the appropriate environment initialisation script from your preferred shell's user config file.

-We tend to follow the newest upstream version of LDC quite closely.
+For the moment, the latest supported ldc version is 1.32.2.

 #### LDC Dlang Toolchain update